 Paul addresses this charge of antinomianism in Romans 6:1-11.

-Paul had already told the Jews that they are not justified by being Jews and the chosen people of God as they believed, but that under the gospel of Christ, all, Jew and Greek, can be justified only through faith in Christ Jesus (Rom.
+Paul had already told the Jews that they were not justified by being Jews and being the chosen people of God as they believed, but that under the gospel of Christ, all, Jew and Greek, can be justified only through faith in Christ Jesus (Rom.
 3:30).
 He wrote of justification by the grace of God through faith in Jesus Christ and how God’s grace abounds even when our unrighteous acts are manifested in sin.

-In chapter 6, Paul asks the question “Are we to continue in sin that grace may abound?” (v.
+In chapter 6, Paul asks the question, “Are we to continue in sin that grace may abound?” (v.
 1).
 And he immediately answers the question with an emphatic “By no means!
 How can we who died to sin still live in it?” (v.
 2).
 Here Paul uses the phrase “died to sin” to describe the state of the believer when they profess belief in Christ and are justified by God.

 Considering the phrases “died to sin” and “dead to sin,” let’s first look at what being “dead to sin” is not.